zyguel/Professional-Showcase/README.md

  <This is a variety of progrms to web apps to mobile apps to software tools>
     Copyright (C) 2023  Zyguel Philip E. Cabogoy

-    These programs are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    These programs are free softwares: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.